Appearance of the American Goldfinch

 Local Environments of the American Goldfinch

-The American Goldfinch prefers open fields, floodplains, meadows, orchards and gardens.
+The American Goldfinch prefers open field, including weedy pastures, wild floodplains, meadows, orchards and yards near any of those area.
 Those that stay in the same area year-round tend to move closer to areas where birdfeeders are in abundance.

 American goldfinches are considered ‘social’, gathering in flocks while feeding and or migrating.